Dominion Energy (NYSE:D) Releases FY 2021 Earnings Guidance

-D has been the topic of several analyst reports.
-TheStreet upgraded Dominion Energy from a c+ rating to a b rating in a research report on Friday, November 5th.
-KeyCorp increased their target price on shares of Dominion Energy from $83.00 to $84.00 and gave the stock an overweight rating in a research note on Tuesday, October 19th.
-Mizuho cut their price target on shares of Dominion Energy from $77.00 to $73.00 and set a neutral rating for the company in a report on Tuesday, October 19th.
-Finally, Morgan Stanley decreased their price target on shares of Dominion Energy from $82.00 to $80.00 and set an equal weight rating on the stock in a report on Friday, September 17th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $83.11.
+Dominion Energy (NYSE:D) last posted its earnings results on Friday, November 5th.
+The utilities provider reported $1.11 earnings per share for the quarter, topping analysts’ consensus estimates of $1.06 by $0.05.
+The company had revenue of $3.18 billion during the quarter, compared to analyst estimates of $3.89 billion.
+Dominion Energy had a return on equity of 12.56% and a net margin of 19.32%.
+Dominion Energy’s revenue was down 11.9% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $1.08 earnings per share.
+As a group, research analysts predict that Dominion Energy will post 3.87 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, December 20th.
-Stockholders of record on Friday, December 3rd will be paid a $0.63 dividend.
-The ex-dividend date of this dividend is Thursday, December 2nd.
-This represents a $2.52 dividend on an annualized basis and a dividend yield of 3.37%.
-Dominion Energy’s dividend payout ratio (DPR) is 79.50%.
+A number of research firms have weighed in on D. KeyCorp upped their target price on Dominion Energy from $83.00 to $84.00 and gave the stock an overweight rating in a report on Tuesday, October 19th.
+Mizuho lowered their target price on Dominion Energy from $77.00 to $73.00 and set a neutral rating for the company in a report on Tuesday, October 19th.
+Zacks Investment Research downgraded Dominion Energy from a buy rating to a hold rating and set a $79.00 price target on the stock. in a research report on Wednesday.
+Morgan Stanley reduced their price target on Dominion Energy from $82.00 to $80.00 and set an equal weight rating on the stock in a research report on Friday, September 17th.
+Finally, TheStreet raised Dominion Energy from a c+ rating to a b rating in a research report on Friday, November 5th.
+Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+According to MarketBeat, the stock has an average rating of Buy and an average price target of $83.00.

-In related news, CEO Robert M. Blue acquired 3,321 shares of the stock in a transaction on Wednesday, November 10th.
-The stock was purchased at an average price of $75.28 per share, for a total transaction of $250,004.88.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO James R. Chapman bought 996 shares of Dominion Energy stock in a transaction dated Wednesday, November 10th.
-The shares were acquired at an average cost of $75.28 per share, for a total transaction of $74,978.88.
+In related news, CEO Robert M. Blue purchased 3,321 shares of the firm’s stock in a transaction that occurred on Wednesday, November 10th.
+The shares were purchased at an average cost of $75.28 per share, with a total value of $250,004.88.
+The acquisition was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO James R. Chapman acquired 996 shares of the business’s stock in a transaction on Wednesday, November 10th.
+The stock was acquired at an average price of $75.28 per share, with a total value of $74,978.88.
 The disclosure for this purchase can be found here.
-0.26% of the stock is currently owned by company insiders.
+0.26% of the stock is currently owned by corporate insiders.

 Dominion Energy, Inc engages in the provision of electricity and natural gas to homes, businesses, and wholesale customers.
 Its operations also include a regulated interstate natural gas transmission pipeline and underground storage system.
 It operates through following business segments: Dominion Energy Virginia, Gas Distribution, Dominion Energy South Carolina, Contracted Assets and Corporate and Other.